pawel-napieracz/cordova-plugin-onegini/docs/public/topics/user-registration.md

 ## Introduction

-User registration is a fundamental part of Onegini.
-As developer you have a couple options to handle process:
+User registration is a fundamental part of the Onegini Mobile Security Platform.
+As developer you have a couple options to handle this process:

-## Using default webview.
+## Using the default WebView.

-To register a user with a simple webview or browser to login on your Token Server:
+Example to let the user register using a simple WebView or browser:
 ```js
 onegini.user.register()
   .onCreatePinRequest((actions, options) => {